-A house finished in 1889 certain holds some of its secrets to this day.
+A house finished in 1889 certainly holds some of its secrets to this day.
 It is unclear whether the first owners, the Joseph Wagners, finished their later-in-life house fully before Joseph died and Mary sold it in 1910.
 The story goes that they lost the house to taxes several times (mortgages had not been invented yet).
 There is clear physical evidence that the doors upstairs and down (they are older) don’t match and the doorknobs are replacements (not on the original plans and not matching shadows on the wood itself).

 At the same time, we know that when people died in those early years, they generally died at home (if they died naturally and in their beds) and their wake and funeral were conducted in their home.
 Perhaps the front door is 42 inches wide (huge by today’s standards) so they can get the casket out.

 Research shows that Stacy Isaac Rambo bought the house in 1910 and moved in with his wife and 8-year-old son.
 He did an extensive renovation over the next decade and a half or so until his death.
 That meant adding electricity, running water, indoor plumbing, and a mechanized coal-burning furnace.

 Naturally, people like to think an old house has ghost living in it.
 When asked, I reply "let me know at breakfast".
-Research has not turned up any particular woman who might be a ghost here, although all three Rambo daughters are now deceased.
-A young woman was seen looking into a guest’s suitcase (as if to find out what was being packed inside) and a young woman was heard walking through the foyer in dress shoes, giggling, at about 5 a.m. in the fall of 2014.
+Research has not turned up any particular woman who might be a ghost here, A young woman was seen looking into a guest’s suitcase (as if to find out what was being packed inside) and a young woman was heard walking through the foyer, giggling, at about 5 a.m. in the fall of 2014.
 A guest and I once heard much activity in the main kitchen at 7am, but upon entering there was no one there.